 The best person to hire for an interior design project depends largely on what the project involves.
 If you're building a new home, adding on a room or doing extensive remodeling, you'll need the expertise and knowledge of an interior designer, whose primary focus is on designing safe, functional and aesthetically pleasing living environments.
 You'll also have the advantage of working with the same person or design firm through the entire project.

 If you're planning a complete makeover of a living room or bedroom or even an entire floor in your home, you might be able to save money by hiring an interior decorator.
-A decorator can't move walls but he take a bare-bones or outdated room and completely transform it with new colors and textures on walls, floors, furniture and light fixtures.
+A decorator can't move walls but he takes a bare-bones or outdated room and completely transform it with new colors and textures on walls, floors, furniture and light fixtures.

 Advantages Professionals Can Provide